Lesson 4 of 5

 Post-Easter perspective

-John’s Gospel tells the story of Jesus’ life, death, and resurrection from a post-Easter perspective.
+John’s Gospel tells the story of Jesus’ life, death, resurrection, and ascension from a post-Easter perspective.
 The Gospel is not simply a record of what Jesus said and did, but an account that includes insights from the time after Jesus’ resurrection.
 In the account of the cleansing of the temple, Jesus speaks about the temple being destroyed and raised up.
-The Gospel says that the disciples did not understand this at first, but later realized that he was speaking about the temple of his body, which would be crucified and resurrected (John 2:18-22).
+The Gospel says that the disciples did not understand this at first, but later realized that he was speaking about the temple of his body, which would be crucified, resurrected, and ascended (John 2:18-22).
 Similarly, they did not understand what it meant for Jesus to ride toward Jerusalem on a donkey, but after his resurrection they understood it in light of the Old Testament passages concerning a ruler of Israel coming on a donkey (John 12:14-16; Zechariah 9:9).
 These later insights are included in order to help readers understand the meaning of what Jesus said and did.

 Seeing and believing